AnandhuArjunan/NoteBook/README.md

 # NoteBook
-It is simple note taking application with ability to categorize your notes by creating a Notebooks.
+It can store and organize simple notes

+gradle run

+gradle distZip